abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 Which would also do what we want.
 We will see what happens.
 If we need to insert extra colons in our code, we will do that.

-For now we will keep the redunant imports.
-Because our code looks like Module implementation code really should look like.
+For now, we will leave the redunant imports.
+Because our code looks like module implementation code really should look like.

 (last edited 2026-04-09)